kgroveshok/z80-homebrew/README.md

 Once I finished the PIC loader I will be in a position to move to stage 3.0....

+#2023-07-11#

+Been a while since I've touched this.
+Had to tear most of it apart to try and remember what is broken.
+Turns out clock and CPU board are possibly OK.
+Memory board may have some address line dry joints.
+Have been looking at using real RAM but with lack of an EEPROM programmer for ROM I've looked around for Ardiuno Mega programmers.
+Mixed results for some reason.
+Intermittent data loss or error writing and reading.
+Then I've had a try with battery backed RAM to help and that seems to hold charge OK.

+Found another Z80 simple system using the SIO so had a look along with a Mega simulated RAM/ROM, hacked that about a bit to do extra stuff and happy that what I'm doing is viable.
+Though Mega clock speed is well below the min clock speed for the SIO testing to remote terminal so need to get the RAM loaded with a monitor code that may or may not work and try it at full speed.

+Lacking so many bits for this....

 Stage 3.0
 ---------